FAQ

 What about privacy?

 All project data stays local.
-The Mac app includes optional anonymous analytics and crash reporting (via Sentry and TelemetryDeck, both EU-hosted), enabled by default.
-You can opt out in Settings at any time.
+The Mac app includes optional anonymous analytics and crash reporting (via Sentry and TelemetryDeck, both EU-hosted), off by default.
+You can opt in on first launch or in Settings.
 No project content is ever sent anywhere.